 The statutes also define neglect, sexual abuse, and willful endangerment of a child.

-Links to the specific sections summarized above, including definitions, in an unofficial[i] version of the Code online, are available as follows:
+Links to the specific sections summarized above, including definitions, in the version of the California Code online, are available as follows:

-Below are a link to and a web address for a PDF of the child abuse reporting hotlines for all counties:
+Below is a link to and a web address for a PDF of the child abuse reporting hotlines for all counties:

 Child Protective Services (CPS) Hotlines: